-Mayo School of Health Sciences offers a 12-month postgraduate Physician Assistant Fellowship in Otolaryngology at Mayo Clinic's campus in Arizona.
-This is the only accredited fellowship offered in the U.S. for physician assistants who wish to specialize in otolaryngology.
+Mayo Clinic School of Health Sciences offers a 12-month postgraduate Physician Assistant Fellowship in Otolaryngology at Mayo Clinic's campus in Arizona.

-This is a comprehensive educational program providing training for physician assistants in otolaryngology and head and neck surgery.
-Fellows receive clinical and surgical experience in a renowned health care institution focusing on advancements in patient care, education and research.
-This opportunity will equip the fellow with the skills necessary to provide the highest quality of care to patients with a diverse array of ailments.
+This educational program provides comprehensive training for physician assistants in otolaryngology and head and neck surgery.
+You receive clinical and surgical experience in a renowned health care institution focusing on advancements in patient care, education and research.
+This opportunity equips you with the skills necessary to provide the highest quality of care to patients with a diverse array of ailments.

-Throughout the year, the physician assistant fellow engages in didactic courses, journal club discussions, research-based compositions, outpatient medicine, hospital-based medicine and surgical practices.
+Throughout the year, you engage in didactic courses, journal club discussions, research-based compositions, outpatient medicine, hospital-based medicine and surgical practices.

-- Develops a broad knowledge base of ear, nose and throat (ENT)-related illnesses in outpatient clinical and inpatient hospital settings
+- Develop a broad knowledge base of ear, nose and throat (ENT)-related illnesses in outpatient clinical and inpatient hospital settings

-- Utilizes evidence-based medicine practices to develop differential diagnoses and respective treatment plans
+- Utilize evidence-based medicine practices to develop differential diagnoses and respective treatment plans

-- Gains proficiency in the evaluation of the airway and the management of an airway emergency
+- Gain proficiency in the evaluation of the airway and the management of an airway emergency

-- Becomes proficient in the diagnosis and management of head and neck cancers
+- Become proficient in the diagnosis and management of head and neck cancers

-- Develops the verbal skills needed for effective communication with consulting physicians, nursing staff, patients and patient families
+- Develop the verbal skills needed for effective communication with consulting physicians, nursing staff, patients and patient families

-- Effectively manages patients beginning with the initial outpatient consultation, leading through intraoperative and inpatient management, and concluding with postoperative follow-up
+- Effectively manage patients beginning with the initial outpatient consultation, leading through intraoperative and inpatient management, and concluding with postoperative follow-up

-- Participates in the education and training of rotating physician assistant students
+- Participate in the education and training of rotating physician assistant students

-- Attains surgical skills including sterile prep, suturing, knot tying, surgical instrumentation, and surgical first assisting during head and neck procedures
+- Attain surgical skills including sterile prep, suturing, knot tying, surgical instrumentation, and surgical first assisting during head and neck procedures

-- Assists in inpatient and emergency on-call duties
+- Assist in inpatient and emergency on-call duties

 The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
 This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
 Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

-The Department of Otolaryngology — Head & Neck Surgery/Audiology in Arizona provides evaluation, management and surgical services for problems pertaining to the ear, nose, sinus, mouth, throat, head and neck.
+The Department of Otolaryngology — Head & Neck Surgery in Arizona provides evaluation, management and surgical services for problems pertaining to the ear, nose, sinus, mouth, throat, head and neck.

 Diagnostic and therapeutic services for patients include evaluation of voice disorders, fiber-optic upper aerodigestive system examination, video laryngoscopy, sinus endoscopy, reconstructive and cosmetic facial surgery, screening for tumors of the head and neck, orthognathic reconstruction, electronystagmography, dynamic posturography, brainstem-evoked response testing, and clinical audiology.